 Shepherd University seeks to empower students with disabilities to achieve their academic and personal goals.

-In accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, and its subsequent amendments, Shepherd University is committed to fulfilling its ethical and legal responsibilities to ensure equal opportunity for all students.
-In addition, the University prohibits illegal discrimination against any individual on the basis of her/his disability.
-A person with a disability is generally defined as any individual who
+In accordance with the Americans with Disabilities Act of 1990, the Americans with Disabilities Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973, and its subsequent amendments, Shepherd University is committed to fulfilling its ethical and legal responsibilities to ensure equal opportunity for all students.
+In addition, the University prohibits illegal discrimination against any individual on the basis of disability.

-- is regarded as having such an impairment, and the impairment substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.
+A physical or mental impairment; a record of such impairment; or is regarded as having such an impairment, and the impairment substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.